pcolmer99/Twitter_Analytics2/README.md

 least effective tweets at the bottom.
 The output file is called: Updated_TwitterAnalytics_MusicComposer1.csv

+You will also need to change the working drive to something that suits you, using the setwd() command.

 If you find this valuable, please follow me on Twitter @MusicComposer1

 Enjoy